Alaska Bucket List: Four Top Destinations You Can’t Miss

 View of the Port on Cruise Ship Parking in Juneau.
 Alaska.

-The state capital of Alaska, Juneau can only be reached by air or water — making your Alaska cruise vacation the perfect way to travel through its wilderness.
-When you arrive in this large city, the second largest in the U.S. geographically, simply look up and you'll be in awe of its raw beauty and scenery.
-Mountains hug Juneau, and Mount Juneau itself rises 3,500 feet above the ground, adorned by wild goats and beautiful wildflower fields.
+The state capital of Alaska, Juneau, can only be reached by air or water, making your Alaska vacation the perfect way to travel through its wilderness.
+When you arrive in this large city, the second largest in the U.S. geographically, you'll be in awe of its raw beauty and rugged scenery.
+Towering mountains hug Juneau, and Mount Juneau itself rises 3,500 feet above the ground, adorned by wild goats and beautiful wildflower fields.
+As you explore Juneau, you'll find whispering waterfalls, unearthly fjords, magical ice fields and hungry bears catching salmon.

-As you explore Juneau, you'll find whispering waterfalls, unearthly fjords, magical ice fields, and hungry bears catching jumping salmon.
 One of the main attractions is the Mount Roberts Tramway.
 The experience starts with a six-minute ascent through a rain forest and then to the top of Mount Roberts, 1,800 feet up.
-Once at the summit, you're rewarded with a panoramic view of Gastineau Channel, Douglas Island, the peaks of Admiralty Island, and, of course, the lovely city of Juneau.
-You'll find a nature center, restaurant, theater, and shops atop the mountain as well.
-From there, you can take one of the trails available, choosing to hike up or down this striking mountain.
+Once at the summit, you're rewarded with a panoramic view of Gastineau Channel, Douglas Island, the peaks of Admiralty Island and the city of Juneau.
+You'll also find a nature center, restaurant, theater and shops atop the mountain, and from there, you can hike one of the designated trails up or down the mountain.

 Boats Docked by Cabins Town, Ketchikan, Alaska